3 Nurturing your future

 If you are affected by mental ill health, you should speak to a trained professional.

-Stress can lead to many kinds of ill health.
+Stress can lead to many kinds of mental ill health or poor mental hygiene.
 Turing was put under lots of stress by his government bosses, people like Alastair Denniston and Stewart Menzies.
-(Tyldum 2014) When asked why he punished himself so much in training, Alan Turing’s reply is shown in figure 3.2.
+(Tyldum 2014) When asked why he punished himself so much in training (see figure 3.1), Alan Turing’s reply is shown in figure 3.2.

 University is a positive experience for many people, however like Alan, you may also experience periods of stress.
 This may also be accompanied by anxiety, loneliness and depression.
-Financial, social and academic pressures alongside concerns about employability, fallout from COVID-19, war in Ukraine and climate change etc can all have an impact on your wellbeing.
+Financial, social and academic pressures alongside concerns about employability, fallout from COVID-19, war, AI taking over the world and climate change (etc) can all have an impact on your wellbeing.
 Statistically, one in four of us will be affected by mental ill health during our lifetime.
 Two of the most common forms of mental ill health are:

 - Anxiety: persistent feelings of unease, such as worry or fear